Bandon Dunes

 {{bandon-dunes-content-block-gallery-01}}

 But Bandon Dunes is not purely an exercise in eccentricity.
 In fact, it has many familiar and crowd-pleasing traits.
 The course contains the usual mixture of par 3s, 4s, and 5s; the ninth hole dutifully returns to the clubhouse; the routing loops around the site and visits the cliffs at regular intervals, following the well-known example of Pebble Beach; and the ocean-framed shots into the fourth, 12th, 15th, and 16th greens provide easy fodder for magazine photographers.
 These conventional elements allowed Keiser to feel confident that Bandon Dunes would have broad appeal.
-To this day, the course offers the smoothest on-ramp to the Dream Golf style for golfers accustomed to stock-standard American fare.
+To this day, the course offers a smooth on-ramp to the Dream Golf style for golfers accustomed to stock-standard American fare.

 {{bandon-dunes-content-block-gallery-02}}